 Andrea Lovas, NJ

-Andrea has been a professional writer for over 12 years, following a career path that first allowed her to hone her skills in the worlds of publishing, PR, and nonprofit management.
+Andrea has been a professional writer for over twelve years.
 She now freelances full-time through her business, Eloquence Writing and Editorial Services, which affords her the flexibility she needs to care for her three young boys.
-Andrea works independently for several marketing and web design firms, has written for a number of local and regional newspapers, and is a regular features writer for Vetrepreneur Magazine, where she profiles the lives and careers of our nation’s veteran business owners.
+Andrea also works independently for several marketing and web design firms, has written for a number of local and regional newspapers, and is a regular features writer for Vetrepreneur Magazine where she profiles the lives and careers of our nation’s veteran business owners.

 As a Story Terrace writer, Andrea interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 It was January 10, 2013, and the call came while I reclined in a dentist’s chair.
 My husband and I had recently completed the rigorous, invasive, and lengthy process of becoming licensed foster-adoptive parents and had been waiting for a call from the state ever since.

 An unapologetic tomboy, I’d always wanted to raise a family of loud, rambunctious boys, so we’d asked to receive calls only about one or more boys needing homes.
 We were also hoping for younger children, naively believing they’d be less likely to have severe behavioral or emotional problems.
 The worker who called that day described brothers, ages two and four, who seemed to be just the children we’d been waiting for.

 Exhilarated, I called my husband to tell him about the boys, glossing over the worker’s vague references to “some behavioral issues” displayed by the older brother and focusing instead on the fact that I’d been told the biological parents hadn’t been attending their supervised visits with the boys.
 This was especially important because we wanted to adopt, which was much more likely if the parents were disengaged.